Skip to Content

 Next, 1 dribbles toward the top and when that happens, 3 cuts toward the left side wing via a flare screen set by 5.

+Afterwards, 3 receives the ball from 1 and at the same time, 5 slips to the basket.
 Following that, 3 could take the open three-point jump shot or 5 could receive the ball instead and score near the rim.

 Alternatively, if 3 receives the ball but does not shoot or pass, then 5 could self replace at the left side corner.